earthshrink/anomaly-sim/README.md

 A fit to Rosetta's 2005 post-encounter range rate residual oscillations described in [2] (Figure 6) [emerged](rosetta/rosetta_sim_postencounter_rangerate.ipynb) with almost no effort.

+## Update (2022-10-29)

+Improved `OrbitFitter` class, new `find_swings` utility function to extract residual oscillation trend.
+Both NEAR and Rosetta post-encounter fits extended to 30 days, to verify steadiness of oscillation.

 ## [References](#references)
 (_in chronological order_)